Statistical issues in Serial Killer Nurse cases: New findings in the Ben Geen case

 What do we see?
 Just what we would expect, given the total numbers of admissions which we just studied.
 A slow increase, then a collapse to a stable, lower number.
-Take a look at what happens (Figure \ref{figure6}) if we normalise the numbers by looking at monthly totals per 100 admissions to ED.
-It looks as though nothing is going on here at all.
-December 2003 and January 2004 are low but February 2004 is high.
-There is a spike upwards in February 2004 (when Ben is mostly absent), and another spike upwards in November 2008.
+Take a look at what happens if we normalise the numbers by looking at monthly totals per 100 admissions to ED, (Figure \hyperlink{figure11}{11}).
+The picture is much the same, the differences over time are smaller.
+December 2003 and January 2004 are quite typical, but February 2004 is noticeably high.
+But Ben is mostly absent in February 2004!
+The next big spike is in November 2008.
 Both of those spikes coincide with local peak levels of the monthly numbers of admissions to Emergency.

+\hypertarget{figure11}{}{} \textbf{Figure 11.} Admissions from ED to CC with CR, Resp or Hypo arrest per 100 admissions to ED

-\emph{Remember that Ben Geen did not work at the hospital after 5 February, 2004}.
-More than half of the big peak in February 2004 has absolutely nothing to do with him.
-January 2004 is strikingly high but not more so than was February 2004.
-The only thing that is unusual in those months December 2003 – February 2004 is that events are being classified as \emph{respiratory} arrest instead of as \emph{cardio-respiratory} or \emph{hypoglycaemic}.
+In our opinion, the only thing that is unusual in those months December 2003 -- February 2004 is that events are being classified as \emph{respiratory} arrest instead of as \emph{cardio-respiratory} or \emph{hypoglycaemic}.
 Why does the number of cardio-respiratory arrests fall so suddenly in those three months?
 Do we really believe that there were \emph{no} cardio-respiratory arrests in December 2004?
 When were those numbers ``fixed'' in the official records: day by day as patients were admitted?
 Or retrospectively after Ben's case started, 5 February 2004?